Downing Estate Planning Service

 These businesses provide risk-managed opportunities for investment, as they usually have predictable revenue streams, often with access to government-approved subsidies, although these could be withdrawn in future.

-The service targets a return of 4% per annum, after fees (excluding initial fees and discounts), over the medium term – not guaranteed.
+The service targets a return of between 3% and 4.5% per annum, after fees (excluding initial fees and discounts), over the medium term – not guaranteed.
+The target return will be reviewed every 12 months.

-To help achieve this, the annual management charge will only be payable at the end of each financial period if investors have received returns of at least 3% from an IHT company over that period.
+The annual management charge will only be payable at the end of each financial period if investors have received returns of at least 3% from the trading company over that period.

 Note that the annual fee is charged on an individual trading company basis, therefore it is possible for the charges to be taken on one company and not another.